 I could do with a pint, Kalpana thinks.
 Today, as it happens, is her thirtieth birthday.

-Toby is the creative lead and platform product manager at Saffron Interactive and an open source enthusiast.
+Toby was the creative lead and platform product manager at Saffron Interactive.
 He likes it best when he is adding value to the elearning community, developing new thinking about how people development programmes and platforms can drive business performance and prove ROI.

 Toby has extensive experience with learning management systems, a frenetic devotion to social media and consequently is able to keep a keen eye on best-practices in the ever-evolving world of elearning.